godotengine/godot-docs/classes/class_staticbody.rst

 | *Getter* | get_constant_linear_velocity()      |
 +----------+-------------------------------------+

-The constant linear velocity for the body.
+The body's constant linear velocity.
 This does not move the body, but affects other bodies that touch it, as if it was in a state of movement.

 .. _class_StaticBody_property_friction: